MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/channel-and-group-conversations.md

 ## Learn more

-Your bot can get additional information about the groupchat or team where it is installed.
+Your bot can get additional information about the group chat or team where it is installed.
 For additional APIs for your bot, see [get teams context](~/bots/how-to/get-teams-context.md).

 There are also additional events that your bot can subscribe and respond to.
 For more information, see [subscribe to conversation events](~/bots/how-to/conversations/subscribe-to-conversation-events.md).